lawmurray/doxide/docs/installation.md

 ## :simple-linux: Linux

-Install from the [download.indii.org](https://download.indii.org) software repository, following the instructions provided there.
-For Arch Linux and its derivatives (e.g. EndeavourOS, Garuda, Manjaro) you can find Doxide in the [Arch User Repository (AUR)](https://aur.archlinux.org/packages/doxide).
+Install from the [software repository](https://download.indii.org), following the instructions provided there.

+Alternatively, for Arch Linux and derivatives (e.g. EndeavourOS, Garuda, Manjaro), install Doxide from the [Arch User Repository (AUR)](https://aur.archlinux.org/packages/doxide).

 Also install [MkDocs][mkdocs] and [Material for MkDocs][material]:
 ```
 pip install mkdocs mkdocs-material
 ```
+Some Linux distributions include Material for MkDocs as a package too.
+It is typically an older version, but may be sufficient for you.

 [See below](#using-a-python-virtual-environment) for running MkDocs in a Python virtual environment instead.

-!!! tip
-    Some Linux distributions include Material for MkDocs as a package too.
-It is typically an older version than you will get from `pip`, but it may work for you.

 ## :simple-apple: Mac